Turn Groups for Business on or off

 If you turn off the Groups for Business service:

-- Existing groups are not deleted: Groups that you or your users created remain in your Google Apps domain, so anyone who could previously send messages to the groups can still do so.
+- Existing groups are not deleted: Groups that you or your users created remain in your G Suite domain, so anyone who could previously send messages to the groups can still do so.
 If you want to prevent the use of these group addresses, you must also delete the groups.

 - Existing groups remain in your Admin console: As an administrator, you'll still have access to all the groups in your Admin console.
 Users, however, won't see them anymore on their My groups page or in the Groups directory.